-The Banking Act applies because we are an English company that falls within its scope.
-As a result, in serious circumstances, we may be nationalised or we (or any of our assets and liabilities) may be transferred to a third party by a combination of the Treasury, Bank of England or FCA.
-It is also possible that we may become subject to resolution measures and that your termination rights (where these are exercisable by virtue of such resolution measures) may be disapplied or that some of our liabilities owed to you may be bailed in.
-In these scenarios, your counterparty and/or your counterparty risk may change.
-It is unlikely that you will be able to stop such transfer or bail-in, or to enforce any early termination rights against us as a result of such actions.
+The French resolution regime set forth in articles L. 613-49 et seq. of the Financial Code, which aim to implement directive n° 2014/59/EU of the European Parliament and Council of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms ("BRRD") under French law applies because we are a French company that falls within its scope.
+As a result, in serious circumstances, we may, among other things, be transferred to a third party by the resolution college of the French Autorité de contrôle prudentiel et de résolution.
+In that case, your counterparty and/or your counterparty risk may change.
+It is also possible that we may become subject to other resolution measures and that your termination rights (where these are exercisable by virtue of such resolution measures) may be disapplied or that some of our liabilities owed to you may be bailed in.
+In these scenarios, your counterparty and/or your counterparty risk may also change.
+It is unlikely that you will be able to stop such resolution measures, or to enforce any early termination rights against us as a result of such actions.
+We suggest that you take legal advice on such regime because it is beyond the scope of this disclosure.